lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 =================

 The highlighted lines of code at the beginning of the ``main()`` function are called a docstring.
-Docstrings are specially formatted comment blocks the help automate documentation builds.
+Docstrings are specially formatted comment blocks that help automate documentation builds.
 In this case, the docstrings are formatted so the `Sphinx automodule`_ directive can interpret the comments as ReStructured Text.
 Docstrings discuss the function behavior and its interface.
 See the `PEP-257`_ conventions for docstring formatting along with `PEP-287`_ for syntax specific to reStructured Text.
 Using the `Sphinx automodule`_ directive, the docstring can be used to autobuild